 While TST would be delighted to admit you, the Federal government defines people who work as Analytic Linguists as professionals and requires them to have, at minimum, a two-year degree (e.g., Associate of Arts of Associate of Science degree).

 8How long are the courses?

 Each course is six weeks long.
-Upon enrolling for the course, you must finish in six weeks.
+Upon enrolling for the course, you must finish it in six weeks.
 If not, you will need to retake the course.
 In the event that you do not score the required passing grade of 80% in any given course, you may retake it.
-The Student Services Coordinator will contact you each week to remind you of your progress and keep you on-track with the course.
+The Student Services Coordinator will contact you each week to remind you of your progress and keep you on track with the course.

 9Can I join at any time?

 No. You must start according to the academic calendar indicating when the course starts and finish when the course ends.

 The courses are all online and contain reading materials, PowerPoints with embedded audio segments, and Exercise Reviews that have been created and recorded to address the specific skill sets Analytic Linguists need to master and to help you acquire them.
 There are also periodic Reflective Journal and Discussion Questions.
 Once you enroll in the course, the Student Services Coordinator will send you a username and password in order to access TST’s secure site where the courses are located.

 11Can I watch the units more than once?